mfem/web/src/howto/install-with-spack.md

 ## How to use Spack to install MFEM.

-Using Spack is easy to start with, complex when it comes to getting what you want, and can be tenious to maintain on the long term.
+Using Spack is easy to start with, complex when it comes to getting exactly what you want, and can be tedious to maintain on the long term.

 ### Best practices for a long-term sane reliationship with Spack.

 Unless you want to develop in Spack, those rules will help keeping things under control:

 * Use a single Spack instance.
-Spack has `environments` that mimic the way python environment work to allow you to partition things so that not all the packages installed shows up in a big mess.
+Spack has `environments` that mimic the way python environment work to allow you to partition things so that not all the packages installed show up in a big mess.
 * Stick to a release of Spack.
 Packages evolves along with Spack source code.
 It means that updating Spack will likely affect reproducibility of your specs installed.
 Expect to reinstall everything when you update Spack.

 ### Using Spack to install MFEM on lassen and quartz.

 Those machines are used to test MFEM.
 The tests running in Gitlab CI use Spack to manage MFEM dependencies.
-The configuration used for those tests can be reproduced exactly to be guaranteed to get a working insatllation through Spack.
+The configuration used for those tests can be reproduced exactly.
+This guarantees to get a working installation through Spack.

-Unfortunately, only a handfull of configuration are being tested.
+Unfortunately, only a handful of configurations are being tested.
 But this is a good starting point to explore further.
 See [MFEM Uberenv configuration](https://github.com/mfem/mfem-uberenv) for more details.